-- If you have heart block or you have been told that you are at risk for heart block.
+- If your child has heart block or you have been told that your child is at risk for heart block.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.